mariworld/thegst/README.md

 - Save flashcard collections for later review
 - Chat history for context-aware conversations
 - Database persistence with Supabase
+- User authentication with email/password and Google login
+- Each user has access to their own flashcards

 ## Setting Up Supabase Integration

-This application uses Supabase for database persistence.
+This application uses Supabase for database persistence and authentication.
 Follow these steps to set it up:

 1. Create a Supabase account at [https://supabase.com](https://supabase.com)
 2. Create a new project
+3. Set up authentication:
+   - Go to Authentication > Settings
+   - Set Site URL to your application URL (e.g., http://localhost:3000 for development)
+   - Enable Email provider with "Confirm email" option
+   - Go to Authentication > Providers
+   - Enable Google provider by providing OAuth client ID and secret from Google Cloud Console

-3. Set up the following tables in your Supabase database:
+4. Set up the following tables in your Supabase database:

 ### Database Schema